MEMORIAL DAY SALE

 Self-employed

-If your home doubles as your solopreneur or self-employed headquarters, then you may qualify for the home office tax deduction this tax season.
+If, like 34% of other solopreneurs, your home doubles as your headquarters, then you may qualify for the home office tax deduction this tax season.
 Whether you’re self-employed, own a small business, or work from home in any capacity, this deduction can help you cover the costs of maintaining a home office.

 Our guide explains who qualifies and which calculation methods to use—plus, we share five potential home tax deductions for this tax season.

-The home office tax deduction offers two distinct qualifiers: regular and exclusive use and principal place of business.
+The home office tax deduction is taken on Schedule C of your Form 1040 and requires the use of Form 8829 to calculate the deduction.
+This deduction offers two distinct qualifiers: regular and exclusive use and principal place of business.

-The type of work you do and the business you run can affect which one you’ll use for the at-home office tax deduction.
+The type of work you do and the business you run can affect which qualifier you'll use for the at-home office tax deduction.
 Let’s explore which method is best for you.

 The regular and exclusive use qualifier requires that you use a specific area within your home exclusively for business purposes and dedicate it to work-related activities regularly.